Last updated 20-Apr-2023

-Recent Teslas have had the ability to use the built in cameras as both a dashcam when driving and as a sentry mode facility when parked up.
+Tesla's have the ability to use the built in cameras as both a dashcam when driving and as a sentry mode facility when parked up.
 Both these features require the owner to use a storage device plugged into the USB port to store the content.
-Getting this to work however is not that easy, and regular USB thumb drives or memory sticks are not idea due to the limitations of the technology.
+Regular USB thumb drives or memory sticks are not ideal due to the limitations of the technology, they are either not fast enough or are not designed to be rewritten to many times and eventually fail.
+Even the device that Tesla supplies with new cars has a limited life span.
+A second issue with storage is Tesla have removed many of the data USB ports in the car, and now most cars only have one data port in the glovebox.
+If you want to do more than use sentry mode, e.g. store music, have custom boombox files or lightshows, you need to make some changes.
 This guide discusses the choice of storage, how to set it up, and how to also add a music partition if required.

 For the storage device to work, it needs to be formatted in FAT32 format.

 On a Mac, use the Disk Utility to format the storage.

 On a Windows PC you can use the "Create and Format Hard Disk Partitions" built in utility as follows:

 Tesla require a specific folder to be created for it to store the captured footage.